-Immune Support Supplements and Tips for Colds or Flu in Mast Cell Activation Syndrome and Histamine Intolerance
+Immune Support Supplements and Tips for Mast Cell Activation and Histamine Intolerance

 We’ve been talking about how to avoid getting sick when you have Mast Cell Activation Syndrome and Histamine Intolerance.
 Because when you have these conditions, getting a cold or even the flu is just not what you need.

 You can get all those prevention tips here:

 But sometimes, despite all your best efforts you still get sick.
 So what do you do?

 Some supplements for colds and flus aren’t best for Mast Cell Activation Syndrome and Histamine Intolerance.
 I have my top Cold and Flu tips and supplements below.

 I like to keep a “cold and flu” kit in my house.
 That way I already have everything on hand if I start to come down with something.
 These supports work best if you start them at the first sign of symptoms.